geeksforsocialchange/PlaceCal/doc/adr/0007-add-accessibility-info.md

 ### Solution 1.2 - same but use ActionText

 Same as above but using a rich text area.
-In addition to the above:

 **Pros**

+  - Most flexible and allows further testing and editing, people to add or change the questions, etc
   - More intuitive and user friendly with headings and makes it easier to use bold, italic, headings etc

 **Cons**

+  - Totally unstructured - hard to do direct comparisons later and no migration path
+  - More work for partners and coordinators as they have to prepare a para of text
   - A bit more effort and we don't have ActionText set up yet.
 Fiddlier than just plaintext/markdown.
   - Not sure how easy it is to remove ActionText features to keep the text simple
+  - Can't do tags/filters to show which places have what

 ### Solution 2 - create a full Q&A system